About Me

 This brings me to my point about languages: you can not truly understand a people and their culture without speaking their language.
 Just forget it: if you’re not willing to learn to speak to them in their native tongue, you’ll never really “get” them, I don’t care what else you do.
 You have to go to their country, actually live there for, at the very least, 6 months or a year, and actually be conversationally fluent in their language before you hit the ground there.
 This means you’ve got to get fluent on your own, without immersing yourself in-country.
 Before, without having a local friend who was a native speaker, this would have been nearly impossible.
 But now we have…THE INTERNET!
 Dum-dum-dum!!!

-I am still in the process of figuring this stuff out, so this isn’t so much the professor instructing the student as it is the more advanced student helping the beginner and also kinda working together and teaching each other.
+I am still in the process of figuring this stuff out, so this isn’t so much the professor instructing the student as it is the more advanced student helping the beginner and also kind of working together and teaching each other.
 You get to learn along with me, meaning that as I learn new things and figure out more efficient and effective methods, find new resources, and pick up new tricks we’ll go over them together and sort all this stuff out, and figure out what works, what doesn’t, and how to most effectively utilize it.

 There will be discussion, experimentation, practice, and tricks, tips, and resources you won’t find anywhere else because this will be the first place to discover and publish them (it could be you that figures something cool and new out, it could be me, honestly I don’t really care as long as it gets discovered and put out there for everyone to use).